Kaushalkhokhar/react-udemy/README.md

     - So ref is dom object, we can manipulate as per need. but do this <br>**rarely, very rarely** if needed
     - i.e MyForm.js in PracticeProject

+- Note: Form field like input is tagged with
+    - Ref then it is **uncontrolled component**.
+        - beacase we do not controll the input field by React
+        - instead we just read the value
+    - State then it is **controlled components**
+          - becase we control the state of input by passing value

+### Side Effect, Reducers, Context

+- Effect/Side Effect
+    - Side Effects can be like
+        - Sending HTTP Request
+        - Manage Timers
+        - Send data to browser storage
+    - So it is always placed outside of React functions
+    - so we have useEffect() Hook
+        - it runs when first time componenet loads then
+        - it runs(executes firstargue) when dependecies(second argue) changes
+    - It basically avoids infinite looping.
+    - **Important Note:** Use Case of useEffect()
+        - When we want to run a state-update-function without any event like <br>onchange, onclick, etc. Means we want to run state-update-function<br>directly inside react component function, at that time we need to<br>use useEffect() to avoid infinite looping
+        <br>i.e App.js and Login.js in LoginAndLogout project
+    - Dependencies can be defined by function parameter used in useEffect <br>function. i.e Login.js in LoginAndLogout project